timschott/interview-prep/ds/ml-conceptual.md

     * PCA
       * transform data to a new coordinate system
       * axis 1 = greatest variance (by projection), axis 2 = second greatest, etc.
+        * by finding largest eigenvalues of matrix of covariates - therefore reducing redundant data
       * each of these levels is a "principal component"
       * for example, use this to visualize word embeddings
     * LSA